Interview with Taro Kono, Japanese Minister of Foreign Affairs

 Date: Wednesday, November 28, 2018

 Japan is a vital partner in UN Women’s mission to achieve gender equality and the empowerment of women.
 UN Women and Japan work together in the areas of humanitarian action, women, peace and security, and preventing violent extremism in Africa, Asia-Pacific and the Arab States.
 Japan is also a Champion of UN Women’s LEAP (Leadership, Access, Empowerment and Protection in Crisis Response) Flagship Programme as part of its support to humanitarian action.
-In 2017, Japan contributed to UN Women’s work with over USD 22 million, including close to USD 5.5 million in core resources.
+In 2018, Japan contributed to UN Women’s work with over USD 24 million, including close to USD 5.5 million in regular resources.
 In an interview with UN Women, Japan’s Minister of Foreign Affairs, Taro Kono, highlights why realizing gender equality is an important goal for Japan.